Difegue/LANraragi/tools/Documentation/installing-lanraragi/docker.md

 difegue/lanraragi
 ```
 {% hint style="info" %}
 You can tell Docker to auto-restart the LRR container on boot by adding the `--restart always` flag to this command.

+If you need to sideload plugins, consider adding an additional bind mount for the `/home/koyomi/lanraragi/lib/LANraragi/Plugin/Sideloaded` folder.
 {% endhint %}

 {% hint style="info" %}